read2me-online/read2me-widget/README.md

 - explicit or implicit thumbnail: if not set, it will use what it finds in OG:Image property.
 An image with 1:1 aspect ratio is recommended.
 - quota warnings at 70%, 80% and 90% via email
 - ability to be specific about content using CSS selectors
-- numerous voices and supported languages
+- numerous voices and supported languages ([see here for a full list](https://app.swaggerhub.com/apis/Read2Me/convert/1.0.0#/default/get_convert_1_0_0_voices))
 - ability to choose whether or not the audio should update on content change (i.e. should the podcast keep up to date with your article text or just serve the first version)
-- graceful behaviour on package quota exhaustion: will continue serving existing podcasts and the widget will simply hide in case it's placed on a new article)
+- graceful behaviour on package quota exhaustion: will continue serving existing podcasts and the widget will simply self-destruct in case it's placed on a new article
 - for developers: widget(s) are exposed through `window.Read2Me.PlayerInstances` and the core backend API wrappers are exposed through `window.Read2Me.BackendWrapper` and `window.Read2Me.AnalyticsBackendWrapper`
 - API is [publicly documented](https://swaggerhub.com/apis/Read2Me/)
-- serve ads that are immune to adblockers
+- serve ads that are immune to adblockers by inlining text into the content and hiding it from viewers using CSS

 # API
 - `data-app-id` - your App ID, **required**